-- B. Relevant limiter outputs, such as over-excitation limiter, under-excitation limiter, V/Hz limiter etc. - C. Including outputs of any compensation components. - D. For example, normal, fault, stop, LVRT or HVRT activation, unstable mode identification etc. - E. Both waveform and RMS values for EMT models. - F. As sent to generating units within the generating system. - G. Not applicable for synchronous condensors.
+- B. Relevant limiter outputs, such as over-excitation limiter, under-excitation limiter, V/Hz limiter etc. - C. Including outputs of any compensation components. - D. Only those error/status codes which translate into a distinct electrical system response at the LV terminals of the plant.
+For example, normal, fault, stop, LVRT or HVRT activation, unstable mode identification etc. - E. Both waveform and RMS values for EMT models. - F. As sent to generating units within the generating system. - G. Not applicable for synchronous condensors. - H. External discrete protection relays relevant to the plant.
+For example, for transient stability studies; this may include over- and under-voltage, over- and under-frequency.
+RoCoF and reverse-power protection.
+For black-start studies, this may be extended to include negative sequence, out-of-step, over-fluxing, loss-of-excitation and generator and unit-transformer differential protection.